voldikss/vim-browser-search/README.md

 # vim-searchme

-A naive Vim/Neovim plugin to open browser and search text directly.
+A naive Vim/Neovim plugin to open browser and search text asynchronously

 ## Installation